viktalks/Nodejs-app-on-ECS/readme.md

 Before starting, ensure you have:

-- AWS account with IAM permissions for:
+- AWS account with IAM permissions
-  - ECR, ECS, CodeBuild, CodePipeline, CloudWatch
 - AWS CLI installed and configured
 - Docker installed and running
 - Git + GitHub account